michaeldayreads/reference/shell.md

-*notes*

-* Other shells will be mentioned as appropriate.
+> Unless otherwise indicated, this document refers to bash shell.

-* Option lists on commands are non-exhaustive.
+> Option lists on commands are non-exhaustive.
 The intention is to explain and highlight command line and scripting usage, not to clone the man pages.

 # scripting